wltrup/Physics-The-Equilibrium-of-a-Tilted-Soda-Can/README.md

 # The Equilibrium of a Tilted Soda Can

 Did you know that you can balance a partially filled soda can when it's tilted?
-Here I analyse the mathematics of why that is possible.
+Here I analyse the mathematics of why and when that is possible.
 Originally written on July 20, 2014.

 ![](tilted_coords.png)